eminently/chopsticks/README.md

 Early adopters of Bitcoin Cash and application developers like us at [eminent.ly](https://eminent.ly) (a business social network that records proofs of referral and interest on-chain) cannot take the risk of losing any of their transactions during this period, and absolutely need to continue operating during the contentious fork.

-The solution we propose here with [chopsticks.cash](https://api.chopsticks.cash) is to provide an API that will record transactions on each Bitcoin Cash post-fork chains (XBC, XBS, XBN, etc.).
+The solution we propose here with [chopsticks.cash](https://api.chopsticks.cash) is to provide an API that is recording transactions on each Bitcoin Cash post-fork chains (XBC, XBS, XBN, etc.).

 That way, Bitcoin Cash application developers will not be taken hostage in the conflicts opposing miners and/or protocol developers, and will be able to follow each chain incuring no additional costs.